hiurequeiroz/my-page/content/projects/Plastico.md

 ## Plastico Maravilha

-Inspirado em [Precious Plastic](https://preciousplastic.com/) O projeto plastico Maravilha foi idealizado pelo conetivo [Sitio do Astronauta](https://sitiodoastronauta.com.br)
+Inspired by [Precious Plastic](https://preciousplastic.com/) The plastic project Maravilha was conceived by the collective[Sitio do Astronauta](https://sitiodoastronauta.com.br)

 </br>

-Veja o video
+Watch the video

 </br>